Alex-only/AlexMaxDemo_iOS/README.md

 | 1.1.02       | =6.4.92                        | = 13.4.0               |
 | 13.4.0.0     | =6.4.94,6.5.31                 | = 13.4.0               |

-⚠️⚠️⚠️ Note ⚠️⚠️⚠️
-Since the TopOn SDK was refactored from version 6.4.94, starting from version 13.4.0.0, manual export of AlexMaxAdapter is supported.
-The steps are as follows:

-1. Go to the AlexMaxAdapter-xx.x.x.x/AlexMaxAdapter path and execute "pod install --repo-update" to install the dependencies.
-2. After the first step is completed successfully, AlexMaxAdapter.xcworkspace will be generated.
-Double-click to open it, select the AlexMaxAdapter target, and compile to generate the AlexMaxAdapter framework file.

-Other:

-1. Added support for MAX's native self-rendered ad integration.
-Currently compatible with Applovin, Admob, and Pangle.
-Please refer to the [MaxAdapter support versions](https://dash.applovin.com/documentation/mediation/ios/ad-formats/native-manual) for more information.

 # Integration

 ## 1. Access TopOn SDK

-  Recommend updating to TopOn 6.4.92 and AlexMaxAdapter version 1.1.02.
+  It is recommended that you visit the TopOn SDK download center to obtain the latest version and select the corresponding AlexMaxAdapter for integration based on that version number.

-## 2 Introducing Max SDK&Alex Adapter
+## 2. Introducing Max SDK & AlexMaxAdapter

 ### iOS